fchauvel/MAD/docs/invocations.md

 In this example for instance, every 10 simulation steps, the `Browser` sends a request to the `DB/Select` operations and immediately starts thinking for 5 simulation steps, without waiting for any response.

+### Thinking
+Thinking is a blocking "No-op" operation.
+It emulate compute-intensive internal tasks.
+It accepts a fixed duration during which the underlying worker will be blocked.

+    service DB {
+        operation Select {
+            think 55
+        }
+    }

+ This example specifies that the `select` operation will take 55 simulation steps.

+### Failing

+Service may also fail, either systematically or with a given probability.

+    service DB {
+        operation Select {
+            fail 0.25
+        }
+    }
+This example specifies that the `select` operation may fail with 0.25 probability.